vibbits/irefindex/README.txt

   initdb -D /home/irefindex/pgdata --no-locale

+On Debian-based systems, a cluster can be defined using a special command, in the following example specifying a PostgreSQL version of 8.2 and a cluster name of irdata:

+  pg_createcluster --locale=C 8.2 irdata

 Note that the cluster's data directory is different from the data directory employed by this software to collect source data and to deposit processed data.

-A database can then be created using the usual PostgreSQL tools:
+Once the cluster has been started, a database can then be created using the usual PostgreSQL tools:

   createdb irdata

+See the documentation for PostgreSQL and the various tools (createdb, psql) for details of connecting to a specific cluster.
+Any connection options must be given in the configuration of this software using the PSQL_OPTIONS setting.

 If the use of a separate cluster is undesirable, PostgreSQL 9.1 or later could be used by employing various explicit "collate" declarations in certain column